Preparing and Submitting Your Thesis or Dissertation

 Before proceeding, please review the Steps to Graduation, as the graduation process generally begins the semester before you intend to graduate.
 You must have successfully completed your final examination and any required revisions before you can submit your thesis or dissertation to the Graduate School.
 We suggest that you schedule and hold your defense as early as possible in the semester of graduation.

 The Graduate School has a handbook, Formatting Electronic Theses and Dissertations, which provides instructions for preparing, formatting, and submitting your document.
 You will need to prepare your document according to these instructions.
-Sample pages and a LaTeX template are included for you to consult.
 Instructions are also available on our website on how to convert your thesis or dissertation into .PDF format.

 Ready to Go?

 When you are ready to prepare your manuscript for submission, complete the following steps in order.

 - Make any revisions that are required by your committee and secure final approval of your document from your committee and major professor.
 Plan to submit your document before the semester deadlines listed in the Graduate School calendar.

 - Read the Formatting Electronic Theses and Dissertations to learn about the various parts of your document, how to format it, and how to submit it.

 - To begin the turn-in process after you have completed all revisions and have formatted your document correctly, confirm that all required forms for graduation have been submitted to the Graduate School by logging in to myLSU and selecting “Graduate Milestones” under “Student Services."
 A walkthrough is available to help you navigate this section.